raffll/yampt/README.md

     yampt.exe --make-base -f "C:\path\to\NATIVE\Tribunal.esm" "C:\path\to\FOREIGN\Tribunal.esm"
     yampt.exe --make-base -f "C:\path\to\NATIVE\Bloodmoon.esm" "C:\path\to\FOREIGN\Bloodmoon.esm"

-Now you can merge these dictionaries into one file.
+Now you can merge these dictionaries into one file using **--merge** command.
 Important thing is order, just like in game.

     yampt.exe --merge -d "Morrowind.BASE.xml" "Tribunal.BASE.xml" "Bloodmoon.BASE.xml" -o "NATIVE.xml"

-Here you have one *NATIVE.xml*.
+Here you have one **NATIVE.xml**.
 This is your base dictionary.
 Merge command validate, sort and remove duplicates, so you can use it with only one dictionary:

     yampt.exe --merge -d "Morrowind.xml"